plivo/plivoframework/README .txt

 Plivo is completly free for any use.

-Currently, it supports only FreeSWITCH, but in future, will support other mediums like xmpp, Asterisk etc.
+Currently, it supports FreeSWITCH.
+Future support is planned for XMPP, Asterisk etc.

 ## Documentation